 What is Graffiti?

 Generally, graffiti can be defined as the defacing of public or private property by painting, drawing, writing, etching or carving without the property owner’s permission.
-The offence of Mischief found in the Criminal Code of Texas gives police the power to lay charges for graffiti related incidents.
+The offense of mischief found in the Criminal Code of Texas gives police the power to file charges for graffiti related incidents.